takamichi-lab/disentangle/README.md

-# DISSE:  LEARNING DISENTANGLED SOURCE AND SPATIAL REPRESENTATIONS FROM SPATIAL AUDIO–TEXT CONTRASTIVE LEARNING
+# DISSE:  Learning Disentangled Source And Spatial Representations From Spatial Audio–Text Contrastive Learning
 # Notice
 This repository is not the official release.
 The content is written in Japanese and is still under development / incomplete.